albertogg/dotfiles/README.md

     make install

 > The symlinks are linked by their extension.
-If the file only contain a `.symlink`
+If the file only contain a
-> extension they are placed in the $HOME dir as a dotfile.
+> `.symlink` extension they are placed in the $HOME dir as a dotfile.

 ## Setting up Git

-Once you've ran the `install` it's time to set up Git with your credentials.
+Once the install finishes it's time to set up Git with your credentials.
+Either copy your current user credentials to `~/.gitconfig.local` or set them globally.

     git config --global user.name "Your Name"
     git config --global user.email "you@email.com"

 Then if possible [tell git about your GPG key][gpg-key].
 Once this is ready you are good to go.
-If you are not planning on signing your commits you'll need to remove the following option from the `.gitconfig`:

-    [commit]
-        gpgsign = true

-or set it to false doing:

-    git config --global commit.gpgsign false

 ## macOS